lucascorrei4/realtyphotoai/VPS_DEPLOYMENT_GUIDE.md

 # 🚀 VPS Deployment Guide for Real Estate AI App

-This guide will help you deploy your Real Estate AI application on your Hostinger VPS instead of Heroku, avoiding the 500MB size limit.
+This guide will help you deploy your Real Estate AI application on your Hostinger VPS for production use.

 ## 📋 Prerequisites